osmanx8/Heaven-dex-launchpad/README.md

 🚀 **Heaven DEX Launchpad Trading Bot** – create and swap directly from Heaven DEX Launchpad

+- Create wsol account on bot start if it doesn't exist.
+- Check pool mints on bot start.
+- Added support for Heaven Dex(https://heaven.xyz/).
+You can define pool using heaven_pool_list.

 ## Contact

 If you have any question, feel free to contact me here: